 firstname.lastname@example.org GnuPG developers main forum.

-of "subscribe" to email@example.com, where x is the name of the
+"subscribe" to email@example.com, where x is the name of the mailing

-mailing list (gnupg-announce, gnupg-users, etc.).
-An archive of
+list (gnupg-announce, gnupg-users, etc.).
+An archive of the mailing

-one of the pgp newsgroups; please do not direct questions to one
+of the pgp newsgroups; please do not direct questions to one of the

-of the authors directly as we are busy working on improvements
+authors directly as we are busy working on improvements and bug fixes.

-and bug fixes.
-Both mailing lists are watched by the authors
+The English and German mailing lists are watched by the authors and we

 Commercial grade support for GnuPG is available; please see